 The competition is divided into two Divisions:

 Swans Division (Years 10-12)

 Teams may consist of students from different year groups (e.g. a year 9 student and year 10 student are allowed to form a team).
-However, they will be required to debate in the Swans Division of the competition.
+However, if it is a cross divisional team they will be required to debate in the Swans Division of the competition.